Optimize Java Applications for Higher Throughput with Oracle GraalVM

 Send lab feedback

-Optimize Cloud Native Java Applications with Oracle GraalVM
+Optimize Java Applications for Higher Throughput with Oracle GraalVM

 Introduction

-This lab shows how to run a Binary Tree benchmark application compiled into a native executable using Oracle GraalVM Native Image and how to apply Profile-Guided Optimizations (PGO) to improve its performance.
+This lab shows how to run a Binary Tree benchmark application compiled into a native executable using Oracle GraalVM Native Image and how to apply Profile-Guided Optimization (PGO) to improve its performance.

 Profile-Guided Optimization (PGO) is a technique to mitigate the missing just-in-time optimization and gather the execution profiles at one run and then use them to optimize subsequent compilation(s).
 With PGO you can collect the profiling data and then feed it to the native-image tool, which will use this information to further optimize the performance of the resulting executable.